Dentures (porcelain and acrylic)

 Whether from periodontal disease, malnutrition or genetic disorders, sometimes it is necessary for us to extract all of a patient's lower or upper teeth.
 While this can be devastating, dentures can provide a second chance at a beautiful smile.

 An immediate full denture is inserted immediately after the remaining teeth are removed.
 (Your dentist takes measurements and makes models of your jaw during a prior visit.)
 While they offer the benefit of never having to be without your teeth, they must be relined or re-made several months after being inserted.
 The reason is that the bone supporting the teeth reshapes as it heals, causing it to become loose..

 A conventional full denture is placed in your mouth after any remaining teeth are removed and tissues have healed.
 Healing may take several months, during which time you are either without teeth or are wearing an immediate denture.
 With full dentures, a flesh-colored acrylic base fits over your gums.
 The base of the upper covers the palate (the roof of your mouth), while that of the lower is shaped like a horseshoe to accommodate your tongue.

 Here are tips for caring for your dentures:

-- Brushing your dentures daily will remove food deposits and plaque, and help prevent them from becoming stained.
-At your annual check-up we will use an ultrasonic cleaner and a polishing wheel to care for your dentures, but it does not replace a thorough daily brushing.
-Brush your gums, tongue and palate every morning with a soft-bristled brush before you insert your dentures.
+- Brushing them daily will remove food deposits and plaque, and help prevent them from becoming stained.
+At your annual check-up we will use an ultrasonic cleaner and a polishing wheel to care for them, but it does not replace a thorough daily brushing.
+Brush your gums, tongue and palate every morning with a soft-bristled brush before inserting them.
 This stimulates circulation in your tissues and helps remove plaque.

-- See your dentist if your dentures break, chip, and crack or become loose.
+- See your dentist if they break, chip, and crack or become loose.
 Don't be tempted to adjust them yourself this can damage them beyond repair.